MFC-Caltech/MFC-Caltech.github.io/index.md

 This is the documentation for the MFC (Multicomponent Flow Code).
 The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
 MFC was first developed by the Colonius research group at Caltech.
-Now it is developed and maintained by the groups of Professors <a href="https://colonius.caltech.edu/">Tim Colonius</a>, the <a href="https://comp-physics.group">Spencer Bryngelson</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a>.
+Now it is developed and maintained by the groups of Professors <a href="https://colonius.caltech.edu/">Tim Colonius</a>, <a href="https://comp-physics.group">Spencer Bryngelson</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a>.

 # Documentation